kiramclean/today_i_learned/content/posts/how-to-make-feature-specs-less-awful.md

 ---
 title: "How to make feature specs less awful"
 date: 2017-07-20
-tags: [capybara, rails, rspec, testing]
+tags: [capybara, rails, testing, ruby]
-categories: [programming, ruby]
+categories: [programming, tools]
 ---

 Feature specs are the worst.
 Rails devs are nodding.
 This is a post I wish I had found before mebarking on my pursuit of a consistent legacy test suite that includes capybara feature specs.